Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 24: March 26, 2020

+**Today's Progress**: Completed [Javascript30](https://javascript30.com/) today! :birthday:

+**Thoughts**: I really feel like revisiting some of the vanilla js projects I've completed.
+I feel like I've leant a lot the past 3-4 weeks.
+It would be great to recap and also add new features to some projects.
+Repetition, experimentation and perseverance!

+**Experimented with**: WindowOrWorkerGlobalScope.setTimeout.setTimeout() which according to [MDN](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) is a method of the WindowOrWorkerGlobalScope mixin thats purpose is to start a timer and execute a function or specified piece of code once the timer expires.

+**Link(s) to work**: [Whack A Mole](https://github.com/Organwolf/VanillaJS/tree/master/WhackAMole)

 ### Day 23: March 25, 2020

 **Today's Progress**: Made an old fasioned timer.
 Actually I use timer quite a lot.
 It's great to break down tasks in 5 min parts as well as take regular breaks from whatever you're trying to solve/work on/learn.
 The timer has a couple of buttons for presets pause times as well as an input for any amount of minutes you'd like to enter.
 When I revise the work i've done while working with Javascript30 I will consider adding more functionality.
 For now I'm really glad with the result.